-3.3 Model setup
+3.3 Model set-up

-The domain contained 100×100 grid points in the horizontal direction and 80 levels in the vertical direction, with a grid spacing of 150 m in the three directions.
-The time-step was 2 sec, and the output frequency was 1 minute.
-Most of the simulations had a duration of 60 min except for the multi-thermal and the Paukert runs which had a 120 min duration.
-The model was initialised with a horizontally homogeneous atmosphere (Figure 4).
+The domain contained $100 \times 100$ grid points in the horizontal direction and 80 levels in the vertical direction, with a grid spacing of 150 m in the three directions.
+The time step was 2 s, and the output frequency was 1 min.
+Most of the simulations had a duration of 60 min, except for the multi-thermals and Paukert runs, which had a 120 min duration.
+The model was initialized with a horizontally homogeneous atmosphere (Fig. 4).
 Initial profiles of potential temperature and water vapour mixing ratio were taken from measurements made by radiosondes released from the aircraft in the vicinity of the clouds studied.
 Because the release level of the dropsonde is lower than the highest level of the model domain, we used the NCEP/NCAR reanalysis data close to the cloud to represent the air above the radiosonde drop-off level.
-The simulated clouds were triggered by a warm bubble of 2°C in the control and most of the sensitivity runs except the multi-thermal run where another bubble was added 20 min from the starting time.
+The simulated clouds were triggered by a warm bubble of 2 °C in the control and most of the sensitivity runs except the multi-thermals run, where another bubble was added 20 min from the starting time.